PDLT-University-of-York/test-split-site/docs/ultra/assignment-marking.md

     - To make comments anonymously, click the Anonymous icon before saving or click an existing comment, then the three dots icon and select Anonymous.

     ![decorative](images/assignment-marking-annotation-comment.png)

+    See *7.
+Content Library* for reusing comment comments.

     **4. Text box**